 Running our bushcraft training courses in the northern half of East Sussex, to the west of Crowborough, means that we are also within the High Weald Area of Outstanding Natural Beauty (AONB), the fourth-largest AONB in the UK.

-The area of the High Weald AONB represents only 1% of the area of England but it contains 3.4% of England's woods, making it one of the most densely wooded landscapes.
+The area of the High Weald AONB represents only 1% of the area of England but it contains 3.4% of England’s woods.
+This makes the Weald one of the most densely wooded landscapes in the UK.

 Indeed, the name “Weald” is derived from the Old English weald, meaning “forest”.